 - The current status of the building (i.e. is it occupied or are their other maintenance issues?),

 - The nature of the remediation (i.e. is this an emergency repair?
 Are you looking for long-term solutions?).

 Once you have a clearer picture of these factors, you should speak to a qualified roofing professional about the best course of action.
 Typically speaking, roofing fixes can be categorized as repair, coating, re-covering, or replacement.
 Let’s have a closer look at each.

-With respect to repair or simply coating your roof, these are great options for more minor problems.
+Repair - With respect to repairing your roof, these are great options for more minor problems.
 Repairs are advisable when your roofing membrane is within the manufacturer’s stipulated lifespan and no major problems have been identified.
 If your roofing insulation is also in good order, repairs are usually a low cost and appropriate solution.
 Annual inspections are recommended on flat roofs to ensure that any minor items are caught before they fester into larger problems.

-If your roof is showing more serious signs of damage, re-covering may be an option to give your roof a new face lift while maintaining the bones below.
+Re-cover - If your roof is showing more serious signs of damage, re-covering may be an option to give your roof a new face lift while maintaining the bones below.
 Not all damage justifies replacement, and in many cases re-covering is a more affordable and equally acceptable solution to roof problems.
-If your roofer has determined that roofing structures are fundamentally sound and has only one membrane that can be re-covered, they might suggest this route.
+If your roofer has determined that roofing structures are fundamentally sound they might suggest this route.